shreyaskuthe/data-science-basics/README.md

 # dats-science-
-Basic codes for beginner  data analyst a=10 b=20 a=5;b=10
+Basic codes for beginner  data analyst\scientist\AI/ML beginer a=10 b=20
+a=5;b=10